What Does Milky Oil Look Like

 If you’ve ever found your car’s oil to be milky in appearance, you may be wondering how long you can continue driving before causing serious damage.
 The good news is that you can usually drive for a short distance without doing any harm.
 However, it’s important to have the problem diagnosed and repaired as soon as possible.

 Milky oil occurs when water or coolant leaks into the engine oil.
-This can happen for a number of reasons, such as a faulty head gasket or radiator hose.
+This can happen for several reasons, such as a faulty head gasket or radiator hose.
 While it’s not necessarily harmful to drive with milky oil, it can cause damage to your engine if left untreated.

 If you do find yourself driving with milky oil, keep an eye on your engine temperature gauge and watch for any warning lights on your dash.
 If things start to get too hot, pull over and call for roadside assistance.
 It’s also a good idea to have your car towed to a nearby service station or mechanic so they can take a look at the problem.